hzc363/MetaCyto/README.md

 ## Examples

 The best way to learn how to use MetaCyto is through running examples.
 Three self-contained examples, including code and data, are created to show users how to use MetaCyto for different purposes.
-There are available in : https://github.com/hzc363/MetaCyto_Examples
+They are available in : https://github.com/hzc363/MetaCyto_Examples

 * **MetaCyto_Example_Meta_Local:** This example shows how to perform meta-analysis using MetaCyto on your local datasets.